relikd/lektor-recipes/README.md

 - Mobile Web-Application
 - Multi-language (DE & EN, more can be added)
 - Blazing fast due to minimal data usage
-- Indexed (group by time, ingredients, or tags)
+- Indexed (group by time, tags, difficulty, or ingredients)
 - PDF export (if LuaLaTex is installed)
 - ~~static search~~ (**not yet**, but coming soon…)